JacLoh/VBA-Authentication-Excel-/README.md

-# VBA code for Authentication and a History Log for tracking.
+# VBA code for Authentication and a History Log for tracking for Excel.
 The VBA Code serves an excel document to allow authentication and history log tracking.

 ## Authentication